medalibadis/myschool-manager/PAYMENT_SYSTEM_FIXES_APPLIED.md

 **Files Modified**:
 - `src/lib/supabase-service.ts` - Lines 2060-2075 and 2220-2225

+**Impact on Existing Students**: ✅ **AUTOMATIC** - All existing students will automatically use the corrected balance calculation when their data is loaded.
+No manual intervention required.

 ### 2. **Deposit Amount Field Wheel Scroll Issue**
 **Problem**: When using mouse wheel to scroll on deposit amount fields, the amount would increase/decrease unexpectedly.